KLORNO/langmodel-flow/README.md

 ```

-For more sophisticated usage and features, please inspect the [exam
+For more sophisticated usage and features, please inspect the [examples](/examples) folder.

+## Installation

+To incorporate LangModel-Flow, use the command mentioned below: